1 lb lasagna noodles

 for the cheese filling:

 1 large onion, chopped

 salt and pepper

 Preheat oven to 350.
 Bring a large pot of water to boil.
 Boil the lasagna noodles until almost al dente.
 Arrange the boiled noodles in a single layer on cookie sheets until assembly.
-Meanwhile, stir together all of the cheese/spinach filling ingredients until uniform.
+Meanwhile, stir together all of the cheese filling ingredients until uniform.
 Set aside.
-Then,heat the oil in a large saute pan.
-Add the beef and brown*.
-When beef has browned, add the onions, garlic, carrots and mushrooms.
+Then, heat the oil in a large saute pan and add the onions, garlic, carrots and mushrooms.
 Saute until the vegetables are soft.
-Add the milk and cook over high heat until the milk has evaporated to prevent the sauce from becoming acidic after adding the wine.
-Add the wine and continue to cook over high heat until the liquid has evaporated.
 Add the tomatoes and turn the heat down low.
 Simmer for at least 1 hour.
 You can cook it longer if you have the time, the flavor improves with more cooking, but an hour yields a perfectly tasty sauce.
-Add the parsley and cook for 5 more minutes.
 Ladle some of the sauce in the bottom of lasagna pan.
 Arrange the noodles in a single layer, overlapping as necessary.
-Spread with the spinach/cheese mixture and top with more sauce and another layer of noodles.
+Spread with the cheese mixture and top with more sauce and another layer of noodles.
 Repeat until the pan is full, reserving some sauce to coat the final layer of noodle.
 Sprinkle with parmesan.
 Cover in foil and bake 45 minutes.
 Remove foil and continue to bake 15 additional minutes or until bubbly and hot.
 Allow to sit 5 minutes before serving.